Chicken Curry Salad with Grapes

 - The dressing: You could use all mayo or all Greek yogurt for the dressing, or just a different ratio between the two.
 I personally like the 50/50 combo.

-- The crunch: Instead of pecans, you could use another nut, like almonds, walnuts, pistachios, etc. Instead of grapes, try raisins – regular, yellow, or craisins.
+- The crunch: Instead of pecans, you could use another nut, like crunchy almonds, walnuts, pistachios, etc. Instead of grapes, try raisins – regular, yellow, or craisins.
 Use red onion instead of green, or another crunchy veg.

 - Creamy Potato Salad – My mom’s delicious recipe, and it is SO good!